koreyou/stochastic-gcn-chainer/README.md

 # Chainer implementation of Stochastic GCN

 This project implements GCN ([Chen et al. 2018.
 Stochastic Training of Graph Convolutional Networks with Variance Reduction.
-NIPS.](https://arxiv.org/abs/1609.02907)) and GAT ([Veličković et al. 2018.
-Graph Attention Networks.
-ICLR.](http://proceedings.mlr.press/v80/chen18p.html)) with [Chainer](https://chainer.org/).
+NIPS.](http://proceedings.mlr.press/v80/chen18p.html)) with [Chainer](https://chainer.org/).
 The project includes codes to reproduce the experiments on multiple graph classification datasets. **This is NOT an official implementation by the authors.**

 I referenced [@takyamamoto's implementation of GCN](https://github.com/takyamamoto/Graph-Convolution-Chainer) to implement this project.